Jobs in Golf: Marketing

 Golf courses need customers.
 Tournaments need players.
 The field of golf marketing focuses on attracting individuals to these roles, then maintaining them as customers or participants.

-Fred Barr, Director of Career Services for Golf Academy of America in Phoenix, experienced the power of marketing firsthand during the time he operated golf courses.
+Fred Barr, Director of Career Development for Golf Academy of America in Phoenix, experienced the power of marketing firsthand during the time he operated golf courses.
 “We had a large marketing budget,” he said.
 “It was to ensure that our branding was prominent in the golf and business community, to attract customers.”

 What Is Golf Marketing?